Cozy reading season has arrived and that means it’s time to plan your winter reading list!

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 As an Amazon affiliate I earn from qualifying purchases.

-1. The Favourites by Layne Fargo
+1. The Favorites by Layne Fargo

 Setting: Various U.S. and international locations